GerardTL/first_repo/README.md

 ## Features of MyReads App
 - on the main page, displays three book shelves (different areas of the screen): Currently Reading, Want to Read, and Read
-- for each shelf, displays any number of books
+- for each shelf, displays any number of books assigned to that shelf
 - displays each book with a thumbnail image of the book cover, title, author(s), and a select control with choices to move the book to another shelf, along with 'None' to remove the book entirely
 - on request, loads a search page which accepts a query from the user, then goes to a backend server to retrieve books found by that query
 - displays the retrieved books in a search results area; the user can move any retrieved book to a shelf using the select control